anicholakos/complete_fxos_tutorial/source/episode05.rst

 Episode 5 in Action
 -------------------

-Let us check out the application in action first.
+Let's check out the application in action first.
 This will help you understand what we shall be achieving by the end of this tutorial.

 What we shall write is two mobile applications that will retrieve our current